 We do offer Career Counseling, a yearly Job Fair, and up-to-date online job board with openings in Austin and surrounding areas.

 - Do you cover self-employment in your curriculum?

 Yes, self-employment is included in the 45 hours of Business & Ethics portion of the program.

 Yes, but it depends on the prior education, experience, and motivation of the student.
 For students with a passion for wellness, massage therapy programs can be intense but exciting, demanding but not grueling and engaging but not difficult.

 - Who makes up the student body?

-TLC is all inclusive and has a very diverse student body with ages ranging from 18 to 75.
-It has historically been populated by a higher percentage of female students, but in recent years the shift is closer to a 60-40 ratio of female to male students.
-We also accept students of all gender identities, but do not currently have research to reflect those populations.
+TLC is all-inclusive and has a diverse student body with ages ranging from 17 to 75.
+Historically attended by a higher percentage of female students, TLC’s study body ratio is closer to 60:40 of female to male students.
+We accept students students of all gender identities, but do not have research to reflect those populations at this time.

 - How much does it cost to get your license?